 (1) The above table expresses the prepayment speed of mortgage loans of CDA's Residential Revenue Bonds portfolio.
-Prepayment speeds are expressed as percentages of the SIFMA standard model.

 (2) Weighted Average Coupon Rate (WAC) as stated is calculated based on the original mortgage loan interest rates at the time of loan purchase.